Administration of Hyderabad: Utility services

 Electricity, water and sewerage services to general public were first commissioned in 1925, with the establishment of The City Endowment Board.
 Rainwater harvesting, water and sewerage services are regulated by the Hyderabad Metropolitan Water Supply and Sewerage Board (HMWSSB).
 The HMWSSB sources water supply from multiple dams located in the suburbs of the city.
 To meet the growing consumption requirement and to provide regular water supply in the city, in 2005 the HMWSSB started operating 150 km-long water supply piple-line from Nagarjuna Sagar Dam.
 The HMWSSB operates a service named "Dial-a-Tanker" to provide water in emergencies to the residents of the city.
 A registered customer can obtain the water tanker with the payment of minimal charges.
 The rapid economical growth leading to the rise in the city's population and consequent increased demand of water has further jeopardised the water shortage of the city which receives scanty rainfall.
-The region's ground water levels are shrinking, and dams are facing water shortages.
+The region's groundwater levels are shrinking, and dams are facing water shortages.
 Inadequately treated effluents from industrial treatment plants are polluting the drinking water sources of the city.

 The electricity is regulated through Telangana Central Power Distribution Company.
 Fire services are provided by the Andhra Pradesh Fire Services department, headed by a director general.
 The institution was established by the Telangana Fire Services act of 1999.
 As of March 2012, there are 13 fire stations in Hyderabad and the annual budget for the service was ₹1.85 billion.
 The Indian Postal Service is the major service provider in the city with five head post offices and multiple sub-post offices; many private courier services also operate in the city.
 In 1999, the AP state government launched e-Seva (electronic service) services for multiple utility agency's bill payment from one platform.
 The e-Seva is integrated with the departments of central and state governments.